What is the IELTS exam? Find out all the key information and facts that you need to know in this guide.

 How long is an IELTS score good for?

 It is up to each organisation to set a validity period for an IELTS score, but the normal recommended validity period (after which time you should retake the IELTS test) is 2 years.

 Where and when can I take the IELTS test?

-IELTS is available at more than 1,100 locations and there are 48 test dates a year.
+IELTS is available at more than 1,200 locations in over 140 countries and there are 48 test dates a year.

 How do I prepare for the IELTS test?

 Read my article, How to prepare for the IELTS test.